Bruce Lee Never Quit Wing Chun

 Explanation:

 Bruce Lee is clarifying that Jeet Kune Do (JKD) is not a separate style distinct from Wing Chun or other martial arts.
 Instead, it is a philosophy rooted in practicality and adaptability, exactly what Wing Chun is meant to be.
-He just called it something different to brand it his own and to stop people’s natural comparison with Jeet Kune Do and the martial arts they learned before Bruce is basically saying in his own words that he isn’t quitting Wing Chun and that JKD is an evolution not a departure distinct from it.
+He called it something different for two reasons: to brand it his own and to stop people’s natural comparison with Jeet Kune Do and the martial arts they learned before.

 “I hope to free my followers from clinging to styles, patterns, or molds.”